univention/ox-connector/docs/ox-connector-app/limitations.rst

 As administrator, you need to resolve that conflict manually when it happens, see :ref:`provision-stopped`.
 After the conflict resolution, the connector continues to process the provisioning queue.

-.. admonition:: Design decision

-   The OX Connector doesn't provide logic to resolve conflicts automatically, because the conflict causes can vary a lot.
-For example, when connector would ignore the conflict and continue, a later operation may refer to the ignored item.
-The connector can't complete it, because the current queue item refers to a previous, unprocessed item.
-The OX Connector could ignore the next conflict again, and again.
-The ignores pile up unresolved conflicts that can lead to a heavy conflict or a serious problem with the user provisioning without any relation to the actual root cause.
-Administrators would have quite a hard job to resolve the conflict.

 .. _limit-access-profiles: